borntofrappe/Practice-Front-End-Web-Development/JS30 Speech Synthesis API/README.md

 # Talk back to me

 You can find the proud result of this repo [right here](https://codepen.io/borntofrappe/pen/JwwJgZ) on codepen.
-It's still missing a feature though.
-Namely changing the rate/pitch **as** the text is being read.
-I also need to jot down a few notes on the API and how to use it.

 ## Preface